-With the first version of Ant Media Server, developers can make users broadcast live video from their browser with WebRTC and Live Stream can be distributed to many with RTMP and HLS, thanks to WebRTC Adapter.
-In other words, users can broadcast live video from browsers as they do with a flash plugin, fortunately, this time there is no need to any third party plugin.
+With the first version of Ant Media Server, developers can make users broadcast live video from their browser with WebRTC, and Live Stream can be distributed to many with RTMP and HLS, thanks to WebRTC Adapter.
+In other words, users can broadcast live video from browsers as they do with a flash plugin, fortunately, this time there is no need for any third-party plugin.

 By the way, Ant Media Server is a free and open source media server that has some additional life-saving features for developers.
 For instance, it supports MP4 recording for live RTMP streams.
 It supports HLS and RTSP so that streams live or VoD can play almost on all web browsers.
-It has also 360 degree video and adaptive bitrate support in enterprise edition.
+It has also 360-degree video and adaptive bitrate support in the enterprise edition.

 Broadcast Live Video with WebRTC to Ant Media Server